j0nahland/netherdeep/content/1netherdeep/Characters/1 Party/Mata (Travis)/-Mata.md

 Save land, yes.
 Use it to prevent a friend having to use it, maybe
 Get high as heck and shoot lasers from his eyes, also yes

+#### First memories ideas
+- too depressed and wanting it all to end. this was wiped by hag when you became depredge
+- remembered war crimes
+-